SmartModelContract/ModelMarket/README.md

 If you have any questions about the intended operation of this protocol, please contact the developers.

 ![State Diagram: ModelMarket](https://github.com/SmartModelContract/ModelMarket/blob/main/Flowchart.png?raw=true)

+## File Descriptions for running the dApp in MNIST folder
+mnist.csv: dataset to upload as first form parameter for "Model Requesting"

+mnist_labels.csv: dataset to upload as first form parameter for "Model Requesting"

+mnist_labels_test.csv: dataset to upload as first form paramter for "Model Uploading"

+mnist_model_example.h5: an example model for classifying the MNIST dataset, upload as second form paramter for "Model Uploading" (although the exact contents of the file uploaded at this parameter are uploaded)

 ## How to Run